MiklosPathy/OpenLaptop/README.md

 - Keep it as thin as possible, within the limits of common sense.
 - Have _keyboard_.

 My definition of keyboard: Something that was totally discontinued after 2012 by all laptop manufacturers.
 Keyboard with classic IBM layout, especially keeping the original position of the 6 button Ins/Del/Home/End/PgUP/PgDown and 4 button cursors keys in place.
 Mechanical (scissor mechanics) if possible, but anything can be good with the classic layout.
-In commercially available laptops something like this was last seen in ThinkPad 25 Anniversary Edition, but only in english layout.
+In commercially available laptops something like this was last seen in ThinkPad 25 Anniversary Edition, but that was only available in english layout.

 Project ceases: If laptop manufacturers starts to build laptops again with _keyboards_, not with randomly placed buttons.